Reviews are interactive!

 - A Flame Flickers in the Darkness by Winston Cowie (2012) (now ebooks Greenstone Trail and Flames Flicker, available on Amazon Kindle).

-I have been thrilled that those of you who have read Conquistador Puzzle Trail and viewed Mystery at Midge Bay, have said that my book and documentary has changed your perspective on Australian and New Zealand’s discovery history!
+I have been thrilled that those of you who have read Conquistador Puzzle Trail and watched Mystery at Midge Bay, and have said that my book and documentary has changed your perspective on Australian and New Zealand’s discovery history!

-I have also been humbled that some of you have said that my historical fiction writing does for New Zealand history what Wilbur Smith’s historical fiction has done for Africa – bring the past alive!
+I have also been moved that some of you have said that my historical fiction writing brings to life the New Zealand Wars of the 1860s, and does for New Zealand history what Wilbur Smith’s historical fiction has done for Africa.

 Below are a couple of reviews of my work that I am really proud of, with an opportunity for you to leave your own review if you felt so inclined in the TAB further down.
 Thank you to those awesome people that have already taken the time to do so – I love hearing from you – please tell me what you thought, liked and what you would like more of.